 Planning a backup routine is relatively simple, since typically the only goals are to meet the RPO (recovery point objective) and data retention requirements.

-A complete disaster recovery strategy requires additional planning, including determining which systems are considered mission critical, creating a recovery order and communication process, and most importantly, a way to perform a valid test.
+To develop a comprehensive disaster recovery strategy, additional planning is necessary.
+This includes determining which systems are considered mission-critical, creating a recovery order and communication process, and, most importantly, establishing a way to perform a valid test.